mdsol/head_chef/README.md

 ```

 #Usage
-HeadChef manages Chef Enviroments using [Berkshelf](https://github.com/berkshelf/berkshelf).
+Head Chef manages Chef Enviroments using [Berkshelf](https://github.com/berkshelf/berkshelf).
 Chef Server connections are made via [Ridley](https://github.com/RiotGames/ridley), and are controlled by a [`knife.rb`](http://docs.opscode.com/config_rb_knife.html) file, which should be located in a `.chef` directory.
-HeadChef will use the closest `.chef/knife.rb` found in its or its parents directories, identical to the Chef CLI tool [`Knife`](http://docs.opscode.com/knife.html).
+Head Chef will use the closest `.chef/knife.rb` found in its or its parents directories, identical to the Chef CLI tool [`Knife`](http://docs.opscode.com/knife.html).

-**HeadChef must be run in the root of a `git` repository.**
+**Head Chef must be run in the root of a `git` repository.**

 _Note: It is up to the user to manage the Berksfile and Berksfile.lock_
 ##Environment